datoptron/datoptron-website/_pages/index.md

                 <div class="text">
                   <h3>CrowdHeritage </h3>
                   <p>
-                    CrowdHeritage is an open platform where cultural heritage institutions an share their collections’ metadata that need a fix or enrichment.
+                    CrowdHeritage is an open platform where cultural heritage institutions can share their collections’ metadata that need a fix or enrichment, and everybody can contribute to improve them.
                   </p>
                 </div>
               </a>